vghpe/vghpe.github.io/content/posts/2024-09-01-evil-apes-dukin-it-out-on-a-giant-ball.md

 ---
-title: Is It the Words, the Voice, or the Mood?
+title: What makes a narrative work?
+Is It the Words, the VO, or the Mood?
 date: 2024-09-01T17:56:48-07:00
 draft: false
 slug: evil-apes-dukin-it-out-on-a-giant-ball